+NOTE 1: No time order the UE synchronizes to the target MN and (target) SN is defined in this specification.

 9. If the RRC connection reconfiguration procedure was successful, the target MN informs the target SN.

 10. For bearers using RLC AM, the source eNB sends the SN Status Transfer, which the target MN forwards then to the target SN, if needed.